Colin Powell: Views on the Trump administration

-In an interview in October 2019, Powell warned that the GOP needed to "get a grip" and put the country before their party, standing up to president Trump rather than worrying about political fallout.
+In an interview in October 2019, Powell warned that the GOP needed to "get a grip" and put the country before their party, standing up to President Trump rather than worrying about political fallout.
 He said: "When they see things that are not right, they need to say something about it because our foreign policy is in shambles right now, in my humble judgment, and I see things happening that are hard to understand".
-On 7 June 2020, Powell announced he would be voting for former vice president Joe Biden in the 2020 United States presidential election.
+On June 7, 2020, Powell announced he would be voting for former vice president Joe Biden in the 2020 United States presidential election.
 In August, Powell delivered a speech in support of Biden's candidacy at the 2020 Democratic National Convention.

 In January 2021, after the Capitol building was attacked by Trump supporters, Powell told CNN's Fareed Zakaria: "I can no longer call myself a fellow Republican".

-Personal life and death
+Personal life

+Ancestry

+He was a descendant of Eyre Coote, a general in the British Army and governor of Jamaica who had a liaison with Colins’ enslaved ancestor Sally.
+Powell was a first cousin twice removed of Fall Out Boy bassist and lyricist Pete Wentz; Wentz's maternal grandfather, Arthur Winston Lewis, was Powell's first cousin.

+Relationships

-Powell married Alma Johnson on 25 August 1962.
-Their son, Michael Powell, was the chairman of the Federal Communications Commission (FCC) from 2001 to 2005.
+Powell married Alma Johnson on August 25, 1962.
+Both were Episcopalian.
+Their son, Michael Powell, served as the chairman of the Federal Communications Commission (FCC) from 2001 to 2005.
 Their daughter is actress Linda Powell.

-As a hobby, Powell restored old Volvo and Saab automobiles.
 In 2013, he faced questions about his relationship with the Romanian diplomat Corina Crețu, after a hacked AOL email account had been made public.
 He acknowledged a "very personal" email relationship but denied further involvement.
-He was an Episcopalian.